The Letter to the Galatians

 of Galatia: Grk.
 Galatia, a large Roman province in central Asia Minor, comprising the districts of Paphlagonia, Pontus Galaticus, Phrygia Galatica, Lycaonia Galatica, and Pisidia.
 The noun occurs only four times in the Besekh (also 1Cor 16:1; 2Tim 4:10; 1Pet 1:1).
 See the map here.
 For a history of Galatia, see the summary at UNRV.
 Apostolic ministry in the province of Galatia occurred in the cities of Pisidian Antioch, Iconium, Lystra, and Derbe, during the first evangelistic journey of Paul and Barnabas into the Diaspora c.
 46-48 AD.
 The trip was recorded by Luke in Acts 13 and Acts 14.
 Membership of these congregations included traditional Jews, Hellenistic Jews, proselytes and formerly pagan Gentiles.

 Grace: Grk. charis may mean (1) disposition marked by inclination to generosity, frequently unmotivated by the worth of the recipient; favor, grace; or (2) a benefit conferred freely as an expression of good will; favor, grace, beneficence, blessing.
 In the LXX charis occurs only in the accusative form of charin about 190 times of which only about 75 have a Hebrew equivalent.
-Of those charin primarily translates Heb. hēn (SH-2580), favor, grace or acceptance (DNTT 2:116).
+Of those charin primarily translates Heb. hēn, favor, grace or acceptance (DNTT 2:116).
 Wishing God's favor upon someone was a typical Hebraic greeting, but considering what follows Paul hints at important theological truth.
-Salvation is totally the result of God's grace. to you: 2p-pl. pronoun.
+Salvation is totally the result of God's grace. to you: Grk. humeis, 2p-pl. pronoun.
 The plural pronoun takes in all the believers in the four cities and contiguous districts of Galatia.

 from: Grk. apo, prep., from, away from, and here denotes origin.
-God the Father: See verse 1 above. and our: 1p-pl. pronoun.
+God: Grk. theos.
+See verse 1 above. our: Grk. hēmeis, 1p-pl. pronoun.
+Father: Grk. patēr.
+See verse 1 above.
+See the Textual Note below. and: Grk. kai.
 Lord: Grk. kurios may mean either (1) 'one in control through possession,' and therefore owner or master; or (2) 'one esteemed for authority or high status,' thus lord or master.
 In the LXX kurios occurs over 9,000 times, the great majority of times to replace Heb.
 YHVH (DNTT 2:511).
 Kurios was the principal title by which disciples addressed Yeshua during his earthly ministry.
 Paul likely meant kurios in the sense of Heb. adôn, because Yeshua is the owner-master of his disciples.
-Yeshua the Messiah: See verse 1 above.
-The greeting of this verse is not just a formality, but an expression of God's will for His people.

 Textual Note